zenphyraell/zenphyraell/README.md

 xxxxx

-Always allowing c+h !! highly encouraged. if my name says ‘dni’, you can still cuddle but please don’t talk to me. thanks
+Always allowing c+h !! highly encouraged. if my name says ‘dni’, ask if you can cuddle with me. green names are no exception. if I ignore/don’t respond to you that’s likely a no. don’t pmo

 I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone